Comment

 CMD instruction

-The CMD instruction runs applications inside images and is executed after container instantiation.
+The CMD instruction specifies the default command to run when a container is started from the image.
 It takes the command and its arguments for that purpose.
-In general, its preferable structure is CMD ["executable", "param1", "param2"…] but there are other approaches too.
-Each Dockerfile should have only one CMD instruction.
-But, this doesn't mean that a Dockerfile can't have several CMD instructions.
-In that case, each CMD will override the previous one.
+In general, its preferred structure is CMD ["executable", "param1", "param2"…] but there are other approaches too.
+A Dockerfile can contain multiple CMD instructions, but only the last one takes effect.

 Let's observe CMD in practice.
 Assume you have the following Dockerfile: